d-bl/MAE-gf/docs/counting-snow/index.md

 ### One pair leaves before the last one enters

-With one pair going making a detour in the surrounding lace we have (5x4x3x2 - bp reflections) = 73 options, 5 options each to let one  pair bounce gives 365 options.
+With one bouncing pair we have (5x4x3x2 - bp reflections) = 73 options.
+Note that this is more than for the plain 5-pair connections.
+5 options for each option to let one pair bounce gives 365 options.
 However, the permutations marked with `+` cause duplicates by swapped pairs.
-So we expect to end up with 365-40=325.
+We expect to end up with 365-40=325.

 ![](one-out-before-in.svg)